 Harissa is a spicy North African paste made from chilis, coriander, cumin, garlic, and lemon, sometimes other spices as well.
-You might also find harissa in the form of a spice blend, but here you want the paste or sauce.
+You might also find harissa in the form of a spice blend, but here you want the paste or sauce (which you can also make yourself, if you are so inclined!).
 I always have a jar on hand, and it’s a great condiment to keep around to perk up soups, stews, and so forth.
 It’s really a great shortcut ingredient to add a lot of bang for the buck to all kinds of dishes.

 This marinade features harissa (which of course is a combination of a generous amount of flavorful ingredients in and of itself), as well as fresh cilantro, parsley, garlic, paprika, cumin, salt pepper, and cayenne, plus some neutrally flavored oil to pull it together.

 Buy leg or shoulder meat and cube it yourself, or perhaps a lamb steak.
 These are the best cuts of lamb for cubing and skewering; and you can also buy them precut if you like.
 Butcher counters will have the freshest meat, always, so try and purchase your lamb there, and check with the butcher to make sure you are getting the right cut of lamb for quick cooking kebabs.

 I often cut lamb for kebabs into 1 1/2 inch cubes.
 They will shrink a bit while cooking, but still be generous in size.
 This way you can get nicely browned cubes without worrying about the middle losing its pink juiciness.